 A breast phantom was constructed which replicated the thickness of a standard simulated breast during screening mammography.
-A polymethyl methacrylate (PMMA)-polyethylene (PE) breast phantom was utilised as described by Bouwman et al.20 This phantom is composed of 32.5mm PMMA and 20.5 mm PE resulting in a total thickness of 53 mm which is the thickness of standard breast in the craniocaudal (CC) position.20 However, as reported by the International Atomic Energy Agency 21, the breast thickness in the mediolateral oblique position (MLO) is more than that in CC position by 5 mm.
+A polymethyl methacrylate (PMMA)-polyethylene (PE) breast phantom was utilised as described by Bouwman et al.20 This phantom is composed of 32.5 mm PMMA and 20.5 mm PE resulting in a total thickness of 53 mm which is the thickness of standard breast in the craniocaudal (CC) position.20 However, as reported by the International Atomic Energy Agency,21 the breast thickness in the mediolateral oblique position (MLO) is more than that in CC position by 5 mm.
 Therefore, 32.5 mm PMMA and 25.5 mm PE were used to simulate the standard breast in MLO position.
 Since the radiation dose to an organ is likely to result from scattered radiation, the breast phantom shape, area, and volume were of great importance.
-Accordingly, two different breast phantoms were used - one to simulate the standard breast in MLO position which was a rectangular shape of 100 by 150 mm.
+Accordingly, two different breast phantoms were used - one to simulate the breast in CC position which was semi-circular with 95 mm diameter, and the other to simulate the standard breast in MLO position which was a rectangular shape of 100 by 150 mm.
 In general, the breast phantom used in this work represents a simple model and may not be representative of typical breast sizes and densities in different countries.

 280 TLD-100H (Thermo Scientific, USA) were accommodated inside the ATOM phantom to measure the radiation dose received by body tissues and organs.
 Before use, TLDs underwent a process of preparation which includes the determination of errors associated with their readings.
 These errors are mainly attributed to differences in sensitivity and consistency between TLDs.
-The method described by M.Ali et al 18 was utilised to assess these errors.
+The method described by M.Ali et al.18 was utilised to assess these errors.
 TLDs used in this experiment had a 4% total error, which is within that accepted by the European Commission22 which recommends a maximum error of 10% in TLDs measurements.

-Prior to use, all TLDs were annealed at 240°C for 10 minutes to remove any residual stored energy.
+Prior to use, all TLDs were annealed at 240 °C for 10 min to remove any residual stored energy.
 Three TLDs were used to measure background radiation which was subtracted from the reading of each TLD.
 To convert the TLDs' charge to equivalent radiation absorbed dose, they were calibrated against a solid state dosimeter (Multi-O-Meter, Unfors, Billdal, Sweden) using the same beam quality from each mammographic machine that was utilised for the phantom exposures.